jlapides/alzheimers_method_2/readme.txt

 note: the main result for this notebook is the graph which we have not stored as separate files.
 See the figures in the paper.

-The following files are submitted with the paper: